simplymichael/kommerce/README.md

 The development API server runs [json-server](https://www.npmjs.com/package/json-server) on port 3001 by default.
 To use a different port, copy `src/.env.example.js` to `src/.env.js`, and change `api.port` to the desired port number.

+### Restarting the API Server
+If the server is mistakenly stopped, it can be restarted by running: `npm run serve`.

 ## Configuration
 The project contains two configuration files: